Challenges in Restructuring Community-based Moderation: Methods

-Next, we examined the Discussion/Talk/Village pump pages.
-These pages were, on average, 25,000 tokens long,\footnote{Because wiki pages included both words and markup, word count is not an effective measure of length.
-A better measure is tokens, where tokens may include either words or fragments of markup.} with hundreds or even thousands of user comments expressing their experience with the system.
-Some of these pages also display the results from polls related to proposed implementation changes.
+Next, we conducted a second round of analysis to identify off-topic text that could be excluded from our intensive coding process.
+We examined all Meta-Wiki/Wikipedia namespace pages that describe the functionalities or moderation guidelines of FlaggedRevs or Pending Changes and the Discussion/Talk/Village pump pages.
+These pages were, on average, 25,000 tokens long, with hundreds or even thousands of user comments expressing their experience with the system.
+Please note that, because wiki pages included both words and markup, word count is not an effective measure of length.
+A better measure is tokens, where tokens are words or fragments of markup.

-After examining Phabricator pages, we filtered out all pages that describe minor code maintenance tasks.
-Our analytic dataset retained only Phabricator tasks where the original poster asked for permission to deploy FlaggedRevs on their wiki or asked for a major reconfiguration of the software.
+Because we filtered out all Phabricator pages that describe minor code maintenance tasks, our analytic dataset retained only tasks where the original poster asked for permission to deploy FlaggedRevs on their wiki or asked for a major reconfiguration of the software.
 For example, we kept the Phabricator Task where an administrator from Indonesian Wikipedia asked WMF's software developers to ``reconfigure the current FlaggedRevs setting from full application to the so-called `English approach' [i.e. Pending Changes]''.\footnote{\url{https://phabricator.wikimedia.org/T268317}} Finally, because Special namespace pages are generated automatically, we only gathered relevant statistical reports and excluded most pages from our coding process.
-In total, the core dataset collected through QFA that was used in subsequent analyses included 67 documents with a total of 1,312,878 tokens.
+In total, the core dataset that was used in subsequent analyses included 67 documents with a total of 1,312,878 tokens.